dionnecf/addressbookapi/README.md

 # addressbookapi

 Simple project to build a REST API Address Book of Customers using TDD.
-The API has the ability to search a list of customers, and also retrieve a customer by their surname.
+The API has the ability to retrieve a list of customers, and also search for a customer by their surname.

 This project uses the following: